Liberal Arts in Seville, Spain (CIEE)

 Housing & Student Life

 Residence halls: Students live with other Spanish and international students.
 Participants are placed in small studio apartments.
 Each studio apartment has two individual rooms and a shared bathroom and kitchen.
-Residence Halls have study rooms, meeting common spaces, tv rooms, cinema room, laundry, gym, swimming pool, and many more services.
+Residence Halls have study rooms, meeting common spaces, TV rooms, cinema rooms, laundry, a gym, a swimming pool, and many more services.
 Meals are not provided and students will have access to the studio apartment kitchens.

 Fees & Costs

-Students pay Allegheny tuition, double room (homestay option), meal plan C (if choosing homestay option), and an off campus study fee of $800.
-Allegheny financial aid, except work/study, is applied to program costs.
+Students pay Allegheny tuition, a double room (homestay option), a Gator Blue meal plan (if choosing the homestay option), and an off-campus study fee of $800.
+Allegheny financial aid, except for work/study, is applied to program costs.
 Tuition includes housing, international travel insurance (CIEE iNext), orientation, field trips, and transcript administration fees.
 Allegheny students do not have to pay the program deposit requested by CIEE.
-Estimated additional costs include: meals (if in apartment housing), CIEE application fee, books and supplies (approx. $150), international airfare & local transportation ($1900), visa fees ($160) and possible travel to consulate for visa, and personal expenses.
+Estimated additional costs include meals (if in apartment housing), CIEE application fee, books and supplies (approx. $150), international airfare & local transportation ($1900), visa fees ($160), and possible travel to the consulate for visa, and personal expenses.

 Visa & Immigration information

-All students are required to have a visa for study in Spain.
+All students are required to have a visa to study in Spain.
 Please consult with CIEE regarding visa processing.

 Application Process